faisalfajarrobani/RPA_SertificateAutomation/README.md

 6. In the next column, enter a Subject which will be the subject of your email message. you can write your company name like "RPA Company"
 7. In the next field, fill in the message that will be conveyed to the recipient.
 8. Press "Submit".
+9. Then you will look message box information,you can press enter or click "ok" button
+10. Then you have to choose a folder that will be used as a place to store all certificates
 /////////////-ENJOY-//////////////